ICE announces 128 immigration arrests in California ‘sanctuary’ cities, part of wider pre-election operation

 In his remarks to reporters, Wolf echoed a warning ICE officials have made to sanctuary jurisdictions for years, insisting their decision to eschew cooperation on immigration enforcement brings more federal officers to their cities, not fewer.

-“Any local jurisdiction thinking refusing to cooperate with ICE will result in a decrease in local immigration enforcement is mistaken,” he said.
+“Any local jurisdiction thinking that refusing to cooperate with ICE will result in a decrease in local immigration enforcement is mistaken,” he said.
 “ICE has no choice but to conduct more at-large arrests in local neighborhoods and work sites, which inevitably result in additional collateral arrests, instead of targeted arrests where enforcement is safer for everyone involved.”

-ICE generally takes immigrants into custody by placing “detainer” requests with jails and local police departments who hold suspects until immigration officers come pick them up.
+ICE generally takes immigrants into custody by placing “detainer” requests with jails and local police departments, which hold suspects until immigration officers come pick them up.
 When the detainers are not recognized, ICE officers have to find out when an immigrant will be released and await the suspect outside the jail or police station.